 Criminal Tax Defense

 We are taught at a young age that only death and taxes are certain.
-Regardless of a given individual’s (or company’s) net worth, reporting and paying taxes is both inevitable and frustrating.
+Regardless of the net worth of an individual or company, reporting and paying taxes is both inevitable and frustrating.

 This is because the United States Tax Code includes a lengthy, complicated set of standards, terms, and regulations that make tax compliance oftentimes difficult.
 While simple individual tax returns, such as a 1040EZ, only require the submission of W-2 data and listing dependents, tax returns can become very difficult to prepare and submit accurately.
 For example, homeowners and contributors to charitable organizations need to become familiar with other tax forms and keep records to demonstrate what deductible expenses they actually incurred.